Home GastronomyMy favorite Italian restaurants in Paris

 Enza Famiglia

-This Italian address is the third establishment belonging to a Sicilian family, opened in 2022 at 196 rue St Honoré in the 1st arrondissement of Paris, not far from the Louvre museum.
+This Italian spot is the third establishment belonging to a Sicilian family, opened in 2022 at 196 rue St Honoré in the 1st arrondissement of Paris, not far from the Louvre Museum.
 Enza and her little family offer traditional Italian cuisine in a warm and friendly atmosphere.
-The products are high quality, and the pasta is made fresh daily on-site using Enza’s traditional family recipes.
+The products are high-quality, and the pasta is made daily on-site using Enza’s traditional family recipes.

-On the menu: as a starter, I recommend sharing the small fried artichokes; it whets the appetite and I find them very original (5 €); pizzas made in the on-site oven (prices between 13 € and 29 €).
-I especially recommend the Tartufo, the house signature pizza, known to fans for being extremely generous with truffle cream and fresh truffles (29 €); for pasta, I warmly recommend the Conchiglie with spicy Italian sausage, fennel, and gorgonzola (18 €), which are delicious; for dessert, you can obviously try the homemade tiramisu (7 €) or a traditional Sicilian dessert, the Sicilian cassata.
+On the menu: for a starter, I recommend sharing the little fried artichokes; it whets the appetite and I find it quite original (5 €); pizzas made in the on-site pizza oven (prices between 13 € and 29 €).
+I particularly recommend the Tartufo, the house signature pizza, known by aficionados for being extremely generous with truffle cream and fresh truffles (29 €); for pasta, I highly recommend the Conchiglie with spicy Italian sausage with fennel and gorgonzola (18 €), which are delicious; for dessert, you can obviously try the homemade tiramisu (7 €) or a traditional Sicilian dessert, the Sicilian cassata.

 Tested in 2022